-Universal credit is a relatively new benefit, for working age people, that has been introduced by the government.
-It is replacing employment and support allowance (income related), jobseekers allowance (income based), income support, child tax credit, working tax credit and housing benefit.
+Universal credit is a benefit for working age people, that has been introduced by the government.
+It has replaced employment and support allowance (income related), jobseekers allowance (income based), income support, child tax credit, working tax credit and housing benefit.

-If you have any questions regarding Universal Credit please contact the Money Matters team on 01305 216067 or by email.
+If you have any questions regarding universal credit please contact the Money Matters team on 0800 9996130 or by email.

 You can get advice about universal credit as well as general advice on money matters from the Money Advice Service (Monday to Friday, 8am to 6pm, closed weekends and bank holidays):